I have to confess, many of my money habits and other organizational routines have their foundation in me being lazy.

 I already had my lunch, snacks and drinks so I needed nothing.
 But I wanted something.

-Saying no meant that I kept to my no spending at work plan and stopped the slide back into old money habits creeping in and destroying my budget.
+Saying no meant that I kept to my no spending at work plan and stopped the slide back into bad old habits creeping in and destroying my budget.

 8. Use Only Cash or Debit Card